 These children had been treated as cursed because of an unfortunate local cultural superstition.
 This superstition is now fading and in the children are now upbeat and happy - a big change from when we first met them at the opening of their dormitory in 2008.

 100% of the funds raised were used for the construction of this Dormitory.

 Member of Parliament, Hon.
 David Musilla & the Government of Kenya have since built a second dormitory and we recently sent funds for beds, bedding, curtains and furniture for this second building.

-3 teachers from the regular school (next door) teach the children on a volunteer basis and today, 5 teachers are funded by the Government of Kenya.
+3 teachers from the regular school (next door) began teaching the children on a volunteer basis and today, 5 teachers are funded by the Government of Kenya.